221 S. Main: Blacksmith Shop

 Around 1967, Ron and Kathy Norder bought the business from "Buzz" and renamed it "Plumbing and Glass".
 The belonged to a group named "NFL" bought the building and George Batker's former house next door (217 South Main).

-The current owners of Plumbing and Glass are Ken and Joyce Buczak.
-They bought in to the business around 1972, bought the building and former Batker house next door around 1977, and became sole owners of "Plumbing and Glass" in 1994.
-They are very proud of the role this building has played in Verona's history.
+Ken and Joyce Buczak bought in to the business around 1972, bought the building and former Batker house next door around 1977, and became sole owners of "Plumbing and Glass" in 1994.
+They were very proud of the role this building has played in Verona's history.

-On July 28, 2020, the historical marker shown above was mounted on this building.
+On July 28, 2020, the historical marker shown below was mounted on this building.